EndPointCorp/end-point-blog/2015/02/05/polemics-on-opinions-about-angularjs.html.md

 > - Port the functionality from the prototype to your MVP.
 >

 Agreed with #1.
-Maintainability isn’t trivial with Angular—it’s true.
+Maintainability isn’t trivial with Angular—​it’s true.
 One reason is that with dependency injection there’s a possibility that with growing number of modules, some tries will depend on each other in a circular way:

 A -> B -> C -> A

 But it’s not inherent to Angular but to dependency injection itself and there are known strategies for dealing with that.
-Other reason is that it’s so liberal and yes—you have to always be alert, making sure the code grows in the good direction.
+Other reason is that it’s so liberal and yes—​you have to always be alert, making sure the code grows in the good direction.

-It’s also true that many teams who have previously been using other MV{C,P} frameworks—are converting to Angular.
+It’s also true that many teams who have previously been using other MV{C,P} frameworks—​are converting to Angular.
 Why?
-I gave the answer in the first paragraph—there’s no silver bullet.
-If you want a truly [orthogonal](https://en.wikipedia.org/wiki/Orthogonality_(programming)) software you don’t grow it with just great tools—but with great people.
+I gave the answer in the first paragraph—​there’s no silver bullet.
+If you want a truly [orthogonal](https://en.wikipedia.org/wiki/Orthogonality_(programming)) software you don’t grow it with just great tools—​but with great people.
 And sometimes even having a star-level team isn’t enough because of the degree to which business requirements change.

 Then: